InseeFrLab/onyxia-ui/README.md

 yarn add @mui/icons-material
 ```

-At this stage, the documentation is under the form of a very simple [demo project](https://github.com/garronej/onyxia-ui/tree/main/src/test).
+The documentation is under the form of a very simple [demo project](https://github.com/garronej/onyxia-ui/tree/main/src/test).
 The actual theme configuration [happens here](https://github.com/garronej/onyxia-ui/blob/main/src/test/src/theme.ts).
 If you want to experiment with it you can run the demo app with: